 - To use additional NSGs with the network, click +;Another Network Security Group.

-If you plan to store database backups in Object Storage, Oracle recommends that you use a VCN Resolver for DNS name resolution for the client subnet because it automatically resolves the Swift endpoints used for backups.
+If you plan to store database backups in Object Storage or Autonomous Recovery service, Oracle recommends that you use a VCN Resolver for DNS name resolution for the client subnet because it automatically resolves the Swift endpoints used for backups.

 - Host and domain URL: This read-only field combines the host and domain names to display the fully qualified domain name (FQDN) for the database.
 The maximum length is 63 characters.